is by no means an exhaustive or complete list. How could it possibly

 Has made more distinctly individual features since then.

-Lyons - Experimental filmmaker who has made several materialist
+Lyons - Experimental filmmaker who made several materialist/narrative

-films on Super 8 since the late '90s.
+films on Super 8 in the late '90s.

 - Unusual case of Italian migrant trying to forge a career for